mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 _Opt-In versus Opt-Out_ – explicit consent asks people to opt-in, presumed consent asks people to opt-out.
 People are much more likely to stay in a scenario if presumed consent is the default.
 E.g. organ donorship between Germany (explicit consent) & Austria (presumed consent) is 12% versus 99%.
 It is important to remember however, that even with presumed consent, the infrastructure to act upon this consent needs to exist and work well for it to be advantageous over explicit consent.

-## PEAK by Anders Ericsson & Robert Pool– _concerns human ability to achieve_
+## PEAK by Anders Ericsson & Robert Pool – _concerns human ability to achieve_

 ![](/images/uploads/peak.jpg)